adrianschubek/k8s-thesis-scripts/2_preprocessing/README.md

 `<scenario>` is the name of the scenario, e.g. `attack0`

+> Note: There will be just a single folder with the name of the first scenario for everything.
+This is expected and the correct labels will be set later.

 `<node>` is the name of the node, e.g. `k8s-master-1`

 | File                                   | Description                                                                                   |